Gabbendorf/React-Weather-Man/README.md

 # Weather Man App
-An application in JavaScript and React that connects to an external API and displays the current weather for the city of Padova, Italy.
+An application in JavaScript and React that connects to an external API and displays the current weather for a city.

 ## To run it you need to install npm:
 ```